 Rather than accept the statements of known liars, we chose to dig into the historic data.
 We consider it a public service in the battle against false narratives.
-The results may surprise you – and you will note that reported hate crimes in general are at reduced levels than in the past.
-And fake or hoaxed hate crimes are on the rise.
-[A Wave of LGBTQ Hate Crime Hoaxes Engulfs Portland]
+The results may surprise you, and you will note that reported hate crimes in general are at reduced levels than in the past.
+Fake or hoax hate crimes are on the rise.

-The largest increases have been anti-male and anti-heterosexual male hate crimes.
+The largest increases have been in the general “anti-male” and “anti-heterosexual male” categories of hate crimes.
 Keep in mind that this is just an initial, macro look at the data.
-Future posts will delve into topics related to the results of specific groups.
+Future posts may delve into topics related to the results of specific groups.

 Please feel free to use and share the following 47 charts, and republish them with attribution.
-A pdf file with the data tables we compiled is available here: FBI UCR Bias Reporting Charts.
+A pdf file with the data tables we’ve compiled is available here: FBI UCR Bias Reporting Charts.

 Inclusivity of Data

 Race/Ethnicity Hate Crime Statistics

 Anti-White Hate Crime